vanhoefm/fragattacks/research/README.md

 **Version 1.2 (?
 November 2020)**:

+- Tool will automatically quit after a test completed or timed out.

+- Tool detects if the 4-way handshake is looping or if there is not replly to a rekey request (`--rekey-req`).

+- When using an external DHCP server, the tool will now send rekey EAPOL frames with as destination address the AP (instead of the DHCP server).

+- When acting as a client, the tool will send EAPOL Rekey Request with a Replay Counter of one instead of zero.

+- Debug output now shows the correct (group) key when encrypting broadcast/multicast frames.
+This does not influence any test results, it only changes the output of the test tool.

 - Clarified that all commands can test both clients and APs unless noted otherwise.

 - Clarified the description of cache attacks, Broadcast fragment, and A-MSDU EAPOL attack tests in this README.

-- Debug output now shows the correct (group) key when encrypting broadcast/multicast frames.
-This does not influence any test results, it only changes the output of the test tool.

 **Version 1.1 (20 October 2020)**: